 What is Profit?

-Profit is the value remaining after a company’s expenses have been paid and can be found on an income statement.
-If the value that remains after expenses have been deducted from revenue is positive, the company is said to have a profit, and If the value that remains is negative, it is said to have a loss (see: P&L statement).
-Other terms for profit that mean the same things are earnings and income.
+Profit is the value remaining after a company’s expenses have been paid.
+It can be found on an income statement.
+If the value that remains after expenses have been deducted from revenue is positive, the company is said to have a profit, and if the value is negative, then it is said to have a loss (see: P&L statement).
+Other terms that mean the same thing are earnings and income.